Anti-inflammatory diet: reducing inflammation through your plate

 Acute inflammation is a defense reaction: you cut yourself, the area turns red, swells, and heals.
 Chronic inflammation is different — it's a low-intensity fire that burns constantly in your body without obvious symptoms.
 It is measured by blood markers like CRP (C-reactive protein), IL-6 (interleukin-6), and TNF-alpha.
 Its causes: pro-inflammatory diet, sedentary lifestyle, chronic stress, lack of sleep, excess visceral fat, and smoking.
 Over years, it damages blood vessels, promotes insulin resistance, and creates a breeding ground for chronic diseases.

-At the base (daily): abundant colorful vegetables, whole fruits (especially berries), whole grains, legumes, extra-virgin olive oil, herbs, and spices (turmeric, ginger, garlic).
-In the middle (several times a week): fatty fish (sardines, salmon, mackerel), nuts and seeds (walnuts, almonds, flax, chia), green tea, dark chocolate (70%+).
-Occasional: quality meat, eggs, fermented dairy (yogurt, kefir).
+At the base (daily): abundant colourful vegetables, whole fruits (especially berries), whole grains, legumes, extra-virgin olive oil, herbs and spices (turmeric, ginger, garlic).
+In the middle (several times a week): fatty fish (sardines, salmon, mackerel), nuts and seeds (walnuts, almonds, flaxseeds, chia), green tea, dark chocolate (70 %+).
+Occasional: quality meat, eggs, fermented dairy (yoghurt, kefir).
 To avoid: added sugar, refined oils, processed meats, excess alcohol, ultra-processed foods.
-This pyramid strongly resembles the Mediterranean diet, which is no coincidence — anti-inflammatory benefits are a major mechanism of the Mediterranean diet's health perks.
+This pyramid closely resembles the Mediterranean diet, which is no coincidence — anti-inflammatory benefits are a major mechanism behind the Mediterranean diet's health perks.

 The PREDIMED study showed that a Mediterranean diet enriched with extra-virgin olive oil significantly reduces inflammatory markers (CRP, IL-6).
-Meta-analyses on omega-3s confirm a CRP reduction of 15-30% with 2-3g of EPA/DHA per day.
-Turmeric (curcumin) has been the subject of over 120 clinical trials showing efficacy comparable to ibuprofen for some types of joint pain.
-Fiber from legumes feeds gut bacteria that produce butyrate, a short-chain fatty acid with potent anti-inflammatory properties.
-All this evidence points to a simple message: a diet rich in plants, omega-3s, and polyphenols reduces measurable inflammation.
+Meta-analyses on omega-3s confirm a 15-30% reduction in CRP with 2-3 g of EPA/DHA per day.
+Turmeric (curcumin) has been the subject of more than 120 clinical trials showing efficacy comparable to ibuprofen for certain joint pains.
+Fibre from legumes feeds gut bacteria that produce butyrate, a short-chain fatty acid with powerful anti-inflammatory properties.
+All this evidence converges on a simple message: a diet rich in plants, omega-3s, and polyphenols reduces measurable inflammation.

 FoodCraft Tip